mndar/rbf/README.md

 - You need to be root to use RootFS Build Factory
 - One of the initial checks rbf.py makes is if you have the required programs to generate images.
 My test setup is Fedora 21 ARM and CentOS 7 ARM on Cubietruck.
 - You need to install *dosfstools* if you want to create vfat partitions.
+- the etc overlay directory (default ./etc) is not cleared before every run.
+It allows you to copy any config files to the new installroot.
+So files present in the etc overlay directory will be copied to the new installroot's /etc.

 **Usage of rbf.py:**
 - Edit template/cubietruck.xml and set image path in the image tag